 This projects scope was to design new building for the Qatar Civil Aviation Authority that would house a Meteorology Center and Training Facilities.
 Also, as part of the project was a smaller building designed to house the Visitor’s Center.
 My role on the project was to provide BIM Support for both structures.
 However, given strict time constraint I have taken on multiple responsibilities that varied from roof surface rationalization to documentation of various parts of the building.
 I have created computational processes and workflows for quick knowledge transfer between Rhino and Revit that would allow for efficient documentation of complex geometries.
 I have also created diagrams that explained creation process of various elements as well as schedules to aid in proper installation of those elements in the field.
 Scope of my work was mostly limited to roofs, eaves and soffits since they were posing the greatest geometrical challenges.
+Whether you have a house or commercial property here at the Best Memphis TN Roofing Company offer roofing installation, repair, replacement, and any other roofing service.

 Chairman’s Soffit documentation: